Welcome to the shop!

 Classic Eating Spoon

 My eating spoon typically has an egg-shaped bowl and a fairly straight, tapering handle.
+I can also do an asymmetrical bowl upon request (see photos).
 Details such as a tail flip, thumb groove, wide side bevels or center spine are usually in reaction to the possibilities and limitations of a particular piece of wood, but if you are interested in any of these in particular, please let me know.
-I gravitate toward a longer handle to keep your hand out of the bowl when eating, and all my eating spoons have a narrow rim that allows the bowl to float effortlessly out of your mouth.
-I can also do asymmetrical spoons of various shapes.
-7 inches or so.
+I gravitate toward a longer handle to keep your hand out of the bowl when eating, and all my eating spoons have a narrow rim that allows the bowl to float effortlessly out of your mouth.7 inches or so.
 To order, please get in touch.